R3dpriest/SWI-Calculator/README.md

 - Dynamic math that calculates resources for the station
 - A script that exports the values of the imput fields to a unique string.
 - A script that imports the unique string and alters input fields and calculates station.

+v1.1
+- Added solar effeciency + 2 unused options to plug in later
+- Changed both the station and module logic to include the % solar statistics.
+- Included said fields into the import and export function
+- Added a grid to make the layout a little better
+- Removed two typo's
+- Added some random style
+- Cleaned and moved some of the code to make it more readable.